Commercial Metal Roofing Specialists Serving Tucson, AZ & Surrounding Areas

 Perhaps the largest advantage that most commercial properties benefit from when using a metal roof is the fact that it is made up of extremely light material.
 When compared to other roofing materials, it weighs anywhere between one half or one quarter as what other traditional materials might weigh.

-- Aesthetic appeal – There are a number of very attractive options available with metal roofing, including copper, zinc, aluminum, and of course steel.
+- Aesthetic appeal – There are a few attractive options available with metal roofing, including copper, zinc, aluminum, and of course steel.
 It can come in many different looks, including metal vertical panels, metal shakes, metal tiles, and metal shingle/slate.

 - Moss resistant – In areas with high precipitation, including moss prone or forested areas, metal-roofing materials can be particularly useful.

-- Tough – There are a number of problems that plague southwest roofing.
+- Tough – There are some problems that plague southwest roofing.
 Metal roofs are extremely resistant to heat, high winds, snow buildup, and hail.
 Even during the monsoon season, it can shed rain easily.

 - Long life – If you invest in metal roofing, you are investing in a long-term option.
 When they are properly installed, these can last upwards of 50 years.